nasirnjs/LinuxOpsHub/linux-user-mgmt.md

 ```

 **sudo (Superuser Do)**:\
-sudo (Superuser Do)` is a command-line utility in Unix and Unix-like operating systems that allows permitted users to execute a command as the superuser or another user, as specified by the security policy.\
+sudo (Superuser Do)` is a command-line utility in Unix and Unix-like operating systems that allows permitted users to execute a command as the superuser or another user, as specified by the security policy.

-**In simpler terms:**\
+**In simpler terms:**

 **Superuser:** The superuser, often abbreviated as *root*, is a special user with administrative privileges.
-The superuser has the ability to execute any command, modify any file, and perform any system task.\
+The superuser has the ability to execute any command, modify any file, and perform any system task.

 **sudo Command:** The *sudo* command allows a permitted user to execute a command as the superuser or another user, according to the security policy configured in the */etc/sudoers* file.

 **Key Concepts:**\
-**Root Privileges:** Users granted sudo privileges can perform actions that would normally require root (administrative) privileges.\
+**Root Privileges:** Users granted sudo privileges can perform actions that would normally require root (administrative) privileges.

 **Security Policy:** The security policy for sudo is defined in the */etc/sudoers* file.
 This file specifies which users or groups are allowed to run which commands as the superuser.

 ### Managing Sudo User Permissions
 #Adding a User to the sudo Group\
 `sudo usermod -aG sudo username`

-#Editing the sudoers File
+#Editing the sudoers File.\
 `/etc/sudoers`
-or\

 `sudo visudo`
 ```
+#Specifies that the user to give a user full sudo privilege
+username ALL=(ALL:ALL) ALL

-#Specifies that the user can run any command without entering a password
+#To allow a user to run all commands without a password prompt
-username ALL=(ALL) NOPASSWD: ALL
+username ALL=(ALL:ALL) NOPASSWD: ALL

 #Allow a User to Run a Custom Script
 username ALL=(ALL) NOPASSWD: /path/to/custom/script.sh

 Add the following line to allow the user to restart nginx without a password username ALL=(ALL) NOPASSWD: /etc/init.d/nginx restart
 ```